holycrap872/ucls-ms-intro-to-cs/CourseMaterials/01_introduction/01_program_humans/lesson_plan.md

     - Demystification
     - Point of this class
 - What is a program?
+    - Ask them to come up with examples of a computer
+        - They'll say stuff like phone
     - Ask them to come up with their own definition of computer
-        - They'll say stuff like phone
         - Guide them towards "something that follows instructions"
         - Origin of the word is that it was a human job
             - Just like doctor or lawyer: I'm a computer!
         - Show picture of logarithms tables... this is what computers calculated
+    - Ask them to come up with examples of a program
+        - Guide them towards recipe
     - Ask them to come up with their definition of a program
+        - Series of instructions for a computer to follow
-        - Recipe
+    - Define programming language
         - Scratch
-    - Define programming language
 - Introduction:
     - Today we're going to make and solve mazes in a variety of ways
         - Mazes were some of the first demonstrations of the capability of computers